Seafood Ethics Action Alliance

 Meetings are generally held twice a year after the Seafood Ethics Common Language Group meetings.
 The presentations and minutes from the most recent meetings are below.
 Presentations and minutes from previous meetings are available from Karen Green.

-Notes on SEA Alliance meetings
+Notes on SEA Alliance face-to-face meetings

 SEA Alliance policies and activities